The New England Journal of Medicine August 29, 2019

 3-point MACE

-Key result: Empagliflozin significantly reduced the risk of major adverse cardiovascular events and cardiovascular death compared to placebo.
+Key result: Empagliflozin significantly reduced the risk of the primary composite cardiovascular outcome and death from cardiovascular causes.

 2016